DocCyblade/abssctl/docs/source/reference/cli-commands.rst

    verification status. ``--all`` verifies every entry in ``backups.json``.

 ``abssctl backup restore <ID> [--instance NAME] [--dest PATH] [--dry-run] [--json] [--no-pre-backup] [--backup-message TEXT] [--yes]``
-   Restores the specified backup archive back into an instance data directory.
-The current implementation validates the archive, records the intended destination, and captures metadata in the index; actual extraction will arrive in a later iteration. ``--dry-run`` previews the plan, and ``--no-pre-backup`` skips the optional pre-restore safeguard.
+   Restores the specified backup archive into the instance data directory (or an alternate ``--dest``).
+The command verifies the checksum, extracts the payload into a staging directory, atomically swaps the data directory, and rehydrates systemd/nginx assets when they were captured.
+Services are stopped during the swap and restarted if they were previously running. ``--dry-run`` previews the plan, while ``--json`` emits a structured payload showing actions taken. ``--no-pre-backup`` skips the optional safety prompt.

+``abssctl backup reconcile [--instance NAME] [--apply] [--json]`` Compares the backup index against on-disk archives, reporting missing entries, index status mismatches, and orphaned archives that lack metadata. ``--apply`` updates the index to mark missing archives and records a reconciliation timestamp. ``--json`` emits the findings for automation.

 ``abssctl backup prune [--instance NAME] [--keep N] [--older-than DAYS] [--dry-run] [--json]`` Removes old backups according to simple retention policies. ``--keep`` retains the most